Audiveris/audiveris/README.md

 The most recent stable version is release 5.1, published on December 13, 2018.

+**NOTA** (October 2, 2020): Release 5.2 is around the corner.
+Meanwhile, you can use and test new developments by pulling and building from "development" branch instead of "master" branch.

 ## Main features

 Derived from Audiveris [earlier generation][audiveris-eg] (4.x versions),